Qayam123/whisper.cpp/README.md

 You can use the [Show and tell](https://github.com/ggerganov/whisper.cpp/discussions/categories/show-and-tell) category to share your own projects that use `whisper.cpp`.
 If you have a question, make sure to check the [Frequently asked questions (#126)](https://github.com/ggerganov/whisper.cpp/discussions/126) discussion.
+Note: The Audio file must be in 16 KHz frequency and if it's not then the fconv.py file can be run to get an output file in 16KHz using a python terminal